The reef on Apo Island.

 Near to Dumaguete, across the channel on the neighbouring island of Cebu, there is a place where local fisherman feed whale sharks daily.
 Visitors are permitted to get in the water with the sharks whilst they feed, just metres off the beach.
 We leave Atmosphere very early for this excursion, which involves crossing the channel to Cebu on the car ferry, to beat any crowds that might turn up.
 The only way this is not a daily occurrence is when the wind blows strongly onshore, but this is why we have chosen these dates for this new oceanswimsafari.
 At the time we’ll be there, usual winds are gentle from the sou’-west, which is offshore to this area.
 Even so, we’ll program our whale excursion for early in our stay, so if the weather does turn difficult, we’ll have another opportunity later in the week.

 We’ve programmed daily swims, some of them along the coast from our resort, others a bit farther afield.
-On one day, we’ll cross by boat to a small island offshore, Apo, which is like a Disneyland of ocean swimming, so clear is the water, so abundant the sea life.
+On two days, we’ll cross by boat to a small island offshore, Apo, which is like a Disneyland of ocean swimming, so clear is the water, so abundant the sea life, with the most luxuriant coral reef over which we've ever swum.
 (All our swims are from boats.)

 With Atmosphere, we’ve developed a range of packages that you can choose from during your stay to complement all the swimming.
-They range from diving, to indulgent massages in the Atmosphere Spa -- an extraordinary experience in itself -- yoga, and a Day with the Chef at Atmosphere, which prides itself on its food service.
-(Our oceanswimsafarists who spent a day with the chef in 2019 raved afterwards about how good it was.)
-Not to mention the wine cellar… Ed, Atmosphere’s sommelier, will treat us to a wine tasting.
+They range from diving, to indulgent massages in the Atmosphere Spa.
+Not to mention the wine cellar… Ed, Atmosphere’s sommelier, may treat us to a wine tasting.
 The cellar is impressive.
-All this is built into your package.
-You simply choose which package you prefer.

 You can still do other things – more dives, more massages, more yoga, more wine, etc – if you like, but that’s extra.
 And it’s also if you have the time.
 Don’t forget the downtime… We always build down time into our oceanswimsafaris.
 Time to read; to hang by the pool, around the bar, attend the regular presentations on local sea life – Atmosphere has a resident marine biologist who adds authority and a deep knowledge to your experience of the Dumaguete area.